Monika spends a family-friendly weekend on the Belgian Coast, discovering Koksijde’s beach, museums, restaurants, and a lovely bed and breakfast.

 There is a marketplace on the upper floor of the museum where sea produce is displayed.
 I especially loved the portraits of some of the students at the nearby maritime school, IBIS.

 Navigo also has an entire room of memorabilia donated by real fishermen and includes their hats, clothes, coins, and most interestingly, some personal diaries.
-There is a maritime gift shop as well where you can pick up some mementos.
+There is a maritime gift shop as well where you can pick up some mementoes.
 The museum is accessible and interactive, and there are audio guides in many languages.
 For only 11 euro, it is worth the visit!

 2. The Paul Delvaux museum